tencentyun/intlcloud-documents/yehe_doc/安全/主机安全/操作指南/本地提权_intl_en.md

-﻿This document describes how to use the Anti-Local Privilege Escalation feature.
+This document describes how to use the Anti-Local Privilege Escalation feature.

 ## Overview
 Local privilege escalation happens when a user with a low privilege or an unprivileged user has access to a compromised machine and gains administrator or SYSTEM level privileges to fully control the machine.
 The Anti-Local Privilege Escalation feature monitors privilege escalation events on your servers in real time, and allows you to view the event details, handle the events, and create allowlist of permitted privilege escalation events.